abreufreire/stedi-spark-datalake/README.md

 ---

-### Create the following Glue tables using Athena & inspect the raw data in landing zone:
+### Generation of the following Glue tables using Athena & inspection of raw data in landing zone:
 ![tables](https://raw.githubusercontent.com/abreufreire/stedi-spark-datalake/master/graphics/tables.png)

 #### Schema & data types of Glue tables in landing zone: